 First time: You will be immediately suspended from driving for 90 days followed by 12 months of mandatory participation in the Alberta Ignition Interlock Program, your vehicle will be seized for 30 days, you will receive a fine of $1,000 plus a victim fine surcharge, and you will need to participate in the 1-day Planning Ahead education course;

 Second time: You will be immediately suspended from driving for 90 days followed by 36 months of mandatory participation in the Alberta Ignition Interlock Program, your vehicle will be seized for 30 days, you will receive a fine of $2,000 plus a victim fine surcharge, you will need to participate in the 2-day IMPACT education course, and you will be charged under the Criminal Code;

 Third and subsequent time: You will be immediately suspended from driving for 90 days followed by lifetime participation in the Alberta Ignition Interlock Program, your vehicle will be seized for 30 days, you will receive a fine of $2,000 plus a victim fine surcharge.

-The peace officer who issues your licence suspension will fill out and serve you with a “Notice of Administrative Penalty.”
-This Notice will indicate the type of IRS, the penalty, and the reason(s) for your licence suspension.
+The peace officer who issues your license suspension will fill out and serve you with a “Notice of Administrative Penalty.”
+This Notice will indicate the type of IRS, the penalty, and the reason(s) for your license suspension.

 What is the Alberta Ignition Interlock program?